How to set business boundaries that protect your energy (not just your time)

 Empathy overflow absorbs others' stress without protection

-Global stress baseline makes normal challenges overwhelming
+A heightened baseline of stress makes normal challenges overwhelming

 Energy boundaries aren't about being selfish or uncaring.
 They're about being intentional with your energetic resources so you can show up sustainably for what matters most.